 Extreme Networks OneFabric Connect

-The new security appliances usually provide features like user—based content security rules, application level visibility into the traffic, and advanced filtering engines up to Layer 7.
+The new security appliances usually provide features like user-based content security rules, application level visibility into the traffic, and advanced filtering engines up to Layer-7.
 If threats are detected by the NGFW, users at the LAN / Campus Edge or in the data center can be automatically quarantined to contain threats.
-These features may become important for enterprises in specific verticals like government or healthcare that require a more strict management of their security and fine—grained security rules that better adapt to the BYOD environment.
+These features may become important for enterprises in specific verticals like government or healthcare that require a more strict management of their security and fine-grained security rules that better adapt to the BYOD environment.
 Sitting at the core of the BYOD environment, Mobile IAM can provide unvaluable information to these appliances and allow the full development of their capabilities by adding user and location information.
 In exchange the network management system can integrate visibility from the new security appliances like visibility into application use per user.
-As the business demands more agile and flexible IT services this has become a focal point for innovation and also for differentiation by vendors that have solved that challenge.

 Extreme Networks Mobile IAM